vkvats/vkvats.github.io/_pages/cv.md

 * **Master’s Thesis** on “Response-based Knowledge Distillation”: Aug 2020 – May 2021
   * Analyze the knowledge distillation process and proposed the soft-label hypothesis to explain the behavior of distillation process.
   * Proposed special consideration for pre-training teacher models for retaining similarity information in soft-labels for better knowledge distillation.
+  * A condensed version of the thesis was published at AAAI-2022 workshop

 * **External Research Fellow**, NIT Patna (Electrical Engineering Lab) : *July 2018 – June 2019*
   * Project title: “Sustainable Smart Grid Framework for Energy Management System Incorporating Available Renewable Resources.” funded by the Science & Engineering Research Board, Government of India.